Anomaly Detection on IT Operation Series via Online Matrix Profile: Anomaly Detection by Online Matrix Profile

+The detection judgment made by the left matrix profile is unreliable in two cases.
+In the first case, one anomaly may demonstrate similar pattern as the previous one.
+Both the matrix profile and distance significance of the current one turn out to be low.
+As a consequence, such kind of repetitive anomaly cannot be detected by relying on matrix profile alone.
+As an exception for distance significance, its value is neccessarily high when there are several neighboring timestamps with relative high matrix profile values.
+In this case, the possible anomaly could be overlooked by the distance significance.
+In order to detect the anomalies in the above two cases, spectral residual analysis (SR)~\cite{Ren2019} is adopted to make the judgment when either of above two cases occur.
+SR is compatible with online matrix profile as both of them are free of training and run in an online fashion.

-\textbf{Full OMP Procedure} The complete anomaly detection by online matrix profile (OMP) is presented in Algorithm \ref{alg:OMP}.
+The complete anomaly detection by online matrix profile (OMP) is presented in Algorithm \ref{alg:OMP}.
 When a new status $x_t$ comes at timestamp $t$, it is appended at the end of the cache (\textit{Line 2}).
 The subsequence $X_{t-m+1,m}=\{x_{t-m+1}, x_{t-m+2},\dots,x_t\}$ for timestamp $t$ is produced.
 The mean $\mu$ and the standard deviation $\sigma$ of subsequence $X_{t-m+1,m}$ are calculated (\textit{Line 3}).
 Thereafter, its distances to all the subsequences from within the cache are calculated.
 All these distance values are kept as distance profile $D$ (\textit{Lines 4--8}).
 The minimum value $p_{\text{min}}$ and its associated index $i_{\text{min}}$ of $D$ are the left matrix profile value and the left matrix profile index of $X_{t-m+1,m}$.
 They are appended to the end of $P$ and $I$ (\textit{Lines 9--10}).
 The oldest status $x_{t-c}$ in the cache is popped out from the cache (\textit{Line 11}).
-Since the nearest subsequence $X_{i_{\text{min}}}$ is found, we can check whether the last status $x_{i_{\text{min}+m-1}}$ of $X_{i_{\text{min}}}$ is an anomaly.
-The detection judgment for status $x_t$ is left to SR~\cite{Ren2019} module if $x_{i_{\text{min}}}$ is an anomaly.
-Otherwise, the distance significance $\hat r_t$ from timestamp $t$ is calculated and the judgment is made by checking whether $\hat r_t$ is above the threshold $\tau$ (\textit{Lines 12--21}).
+The distance significance $\hat r_t$ from timestamp $t$ is then calculated (\textit{Line 12}).
+Since the nearest subsequence $X_{i_{\text{min}}}$ is found and the distance significance $\hat r_t$ is calculated, we can check whether unreasonable match happens.
+The detection judgment for status $x_t$ is left to SR~\cite{Ren2019} module if the last status $x_{i_{\text{min}+m-1}}$ of $X_{i_{\text{min}}}$ is an anomaly or the left matrix profile $p_{\text{min}}$ is higher than the distance threshold $\tau_d$ while the distance significance $\hat r_t$ is lower than the threshold $\tau$.
+The distance threshold $\tau_d$ is a dynamic threshold that calculated by the mean and the standard deviation of $P_{t-m+1,m}$.
+Otherwise, the judgment is made by checking whether $\hat r_t$ is above the threshold $\tau$ (\textit{Lines 13--21}).